alexgibbs606/UnitedFrontEvents/readme.md

 ![Asset manager location](docs/assetManagerPath.png)

 In each array element, you'll edit the 'Directories' element to point as the same directory that the CAF DLC is pointing at.
-In this example, I'm doing it for the `UF_Holdout` mod.
+In this example, I'm doing it for the `UnitedFrontEvents` mod.

 ![Asset manager example](docs/assetManagerAddPath.gif)